Career Pathway Programs

 Specialty Pathways Available ONLY @ the Beach

-Architecture, Civil & Survey Drafting
+Architecture, Civil & Survey Design

 Students learn to use applied mathematics, manual drafting skills, software to produce 2D plans and 3D residential homes and commercial building architecture and drawings.
 Build models with SnapHouse, balsa wood, and traditional foam core methods.
 Neighborhood site planning and landscape design are introduced and studied in Civil 3D.
 An overview of the history of the built environment, investigate the surveying and mapping profession with design and drafting of survey maps and details, aerial photography, mapping procedures, civil drafting and three-dimensional topographic modeling, sustainability issues, and presentation drawings.